decentralized-identity/trustdidweb-v03/spec/specification.md

     that initial log entry.
 In all other DID log entries, an `updateKeys` item becomes active *after* the publication of its entry -- meaning its log entry must be signed by the most recent `updateKeys` list from a prior DID log entry.
+- `portable`: A boolean (`true` / `false`) indicating if the DID is portable and thus can be renamed to change the Web location of the DID.
+  - The value can **ONLY** be set to `true` in the first log entry, the initial version of the DID.
+  - If not explicitly set in the first log entry, it is set to `false`.
+  - Once the value has been set to `false`, it cannot be set back to `true`.
 - `hash`: The hashing algorithm to use when executing hashes.
   - By default, the value is initialized to `sha3-256`.
   - Acceptable values:
     - `sha3-256`: Use the `SHA3-256` algorithm from [[spec:rfc4634]].
 - `cryptosuite`: The Data Integrity cryptosuite to use when generating and verifying the authentication proofs on the [[ref: DID log entries]].
   - By default, the value is initialized to `eddsa-jcs-2022`
   - Acceptable values:
     - `eddsa-jcs-2022`: Use the [eddsa-jcs-2022](https://www.w3.org/TR/vc-di-eddsa/#eddsa-jcs-2022) cryptosuite.